AndMel87/AndMel87/README.md

 - 👋 Hi, I’m @AndMel87
 - 👀 I’m interested in learning!
-- 🌱 I’m currently learning Python (with eyes on penetration testing down the line).
+- 🌱 I’m currently learning to code.
+Starting with Python (with eyes on penetration testing down the line).
 - 💞️ I’m looking to collaborate on nothing special at the moment.
 - 📫 How to reach me?
 You know if you need to know.